forkthat/RaspiAnalogDigitalClock/README.md

 # RaspiAnalogDigitalClock

-Analog and Digial Clock for Raspi 7-inch touchscreen
+Analog and Digital Clock for Raspi 7-inch touchscreen